bertilmuth/requirementsascode/README.md

 Translate your use cases into code with this small library (<64 kByte jar size).

 In use case theory, a use case specifies interactions between users and the system.
-In requirements as code, an interaction is a message class and a message handler that defines how the system reacts when receiving an instance of that class.
+In requirements as code, an interaction is:
+* a message class
+* a message handler that defines how the system reacts when receiving an instance of that class.

 The message handler can
 * consume the message,
 * return a query result, or
 * return an event to be published.